mtomzynski/RadioSongsToSpotify/README.md

 * Spotify Web API (to be done)

 ## Implementation
 Note: for now I have prepared the Python script running on AWS E2C micro machine.
-I used 'screen' command to run the script in the background.
+I run .py script in the backgroud.
+However, this is only just for POC.
+In the final solution, I would like to run script on schedule (probably using CRON).

 I'm working on PDF file where I'll present and describe details of the project.